Preview via Function, Requirement & State

 Typical features: judgement & persuasiveness.

-Transition: Making an impact is essential, but that does not address your wish to maintain a level of wealth that you feel is necessary for your comfort in society.
+Transition: Making an impact is essential, but that does not address your desire to maintain a level of wealth that you feel is necessary for your comfort in society.

 Features: energy & positivity